The Harsh Origins of Copiapoa

 Though the total volume of collectable moisture is small, this daily rhythm remains a lifeline for the Atacama’s highly specialized organisms.
 Plants and animals have evolved to capture and utilize every droplet of fog moisture, allowing life to persist—against the odds—in one of the most extreme environments on Earth.

-Over millions of years, each Copiapoa species has adapted to thrive in distinct microhabitats shaped by variations in elevation, slope, and distance from the coast.
+Over millions of years, each Copiapoa species has adapted to thrive in distinct microhabitats shaped by elevation, slope, and distance from the coast.
 This long-term ecological separation has driven species diversification, allowing individual cacti to occupy finely tuned niches within the lomas.
 Such adaptation reduces competition and ensures survival in extremely specific environmental conditions.

 Camanchacas blown against the Coastal Range (CR) create daily fog oases for Copiapoa fields